 The Cooperative leases office space and bulk plant facilities to the Propane subsidiary.
-The annual base rent is \$15,600 in 2018 and 2017, plus taxes, other than real estate assessments, insurance premiums and utility services.
+The annual base rent is \$16,586 and \$15,993 in 2019 and 2018, respectively, plus taxes, other than real estate assessments, insurance premiums and utility services.
 The base rent shall increase each year by an amount equal to the amount of the increase in real estate tax due and payable during the succeeding year.
 The lease is effective January 1, 2014 and the office space and bulk plant facilities have a five year term.
 The office space and bulk plant facilities shall automatically renew for successive five year periods upon like terms unless either party, no later than ninety days prior to the first or any subsequent termination date, notifies the other party in writing of its intention of non-renewal.
-The total costs charged to the subsidiary under the agreements amounted to \$15,996 and \$15,600 in 2018 and 2017, respectively.
+The total costs charged to the subsidiary under the agreements amounted to \$16,586 and \$15,993 in 2019 and 2018, respectively.
 This activity has been eliminated in the consolidated financial statements.